Bikach/codeGraph/mcp-server/README.md

 # CodeGraph MCP Server

-MCP (Model Context Protocol) server that exposes a Neo4j code graph to LLMs for code analysis and navigation.
+MCP (Model Context Protocol) server that exposes a Neo4j code graph to LLMs for Kotlin code analysis and navigation.

 ## Architecture